mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/call-flow.md

 <br/>

 The scenario described above is a typical example; however, the application may have any combination of scripted and live parts depending on a certain use-case.
+Try [Contact Center Augmentation tutorial](/use-cases/contact-center) to learn how to implement the described scenario step by step.